mgoszcz2/netcater/README.md

 The just execute: `./python.sh > out.py` and copy and paste the content of `out.py` into their Python repl.

-You should now have remte access, commands:
+You should now have remote access, commands:

 * `destruct` - Remove all traces and kill the program
 * `chat [message]` - Chat with the person on the other side